Lab Session 1: Introduction to Microcontroller Programming¶

 Follow the installation steps described in this guide.

-- Install Arduino IDE: Download it from this link.
+- Install the Arduino IDE by downloading it from this link.

 -